- Email me

 204 pages.
 Yes, much bigger than the first Nail Your Novel.
 Fully indexed.
 Pages to dog-ear, scribble on, receive coffee stains and the sweat of your genius brow.
 Contains discussions of all the books it’s leaning on in the photos, and many more besides.

 Back with a proper post tomorrow!

-authors, Character, character building, character design, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, deepen your story, entertainment, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, how to write a book, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, improve your novel, improve your novels characters, improve your writing, literature, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, publishing, Roz Morris, self-publishing, writing, writing a novel - Nail Your Novel, writing fiction, writing masterclass, writing tutorials
+authors, Character, character building, character design, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, deepen your story, entertainment, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, how to write a book, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, improve your novel, improve your novels characters, improve your writing, literature, My Memories of a Future Life, publishing, Roz Morris, self-publishing, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing fiction, writing masterclass, writing tutorials

 When to trust the reader’s intuition – and when to spell out what a character feels: post at KM Weiland’s Wordplay

 Readers don’t have to be told everything.
 Sometimes they will intuit how a character feels about a plot development or another character.
 Or they know what’s unsaid.
 Or they understand that the quiet character who rarely says anything is vibrating with mysterious depths.